Should You Use Emojis on Your LinkedIn Profile?

 1. “I’m not serious.”

-Emojis, as they are used currently, are most often employed by Millennials and Generation Z. If you are young, you risk being judged as not mature enough for serious work.
+Emojis, as they are used currently, are most often employed by Millennials and Gen Z. If you are young, you risk being judged as not mature enough for serious work.
 If you are older, you are in danger of being judged for trying too hard.

 Let’s take a look at an old, but good, example of a redacted LinkedIn headline.
 (This user has since changed their profile to remove the emojis.)